 In 2012 the book was published in Polish by Bellona Books of Warsaw.
 It's also available in the UK through

-HERE and scroll down the page.
+HERE and scroll down the page if necessary.

-As a bonus I got to do another book about unicorns, which links in a nice circular way with the first book in the next section below.
+As a bonus I got to do another little book about unicorns, which links in a nice circular way with the first book in the next section below.